OfferZen-Community/developer-mentoring/docs/meeting-with-your-mentoring-partner/mentoring-scenarios.md

 ## **Scenario 3**

-> Nick (mentee) is in a tricky situation at work.
+> Nick (a mentee) is in a tricky situation at work.
 His mentor has been in a very similar situation before, and tells Nick exactly how to handle it.

 Reveal Missing Ingredient...